 Who can prescribe the new treatments?

-Your specialist can prescribe the new treatments.
-Your GP or a Nurse Practitioner may also prescribe the new treatments, provided they are experienced in the treatment of chronic hepatitis C or do it in consultation with a specialist experienced in the treatment of chronic hepatitis C. More information.
+Your specialist, GP or Nurse Practitioner can prescribe the new treatments.
+If your GP or Nurse Practitioner prefer, they may do it in consultation with a specialist experienced in the treatment of chronic hepatitis C. More information.

 Who can dispense the new drugs?